 Building a Winning Athletics Department

 I couldn’t be happier with the service that was orchestrated and delivered by Compass.
-From the outset, they made us feel as if we were their only client, their work was beyond tremendous and we believe sets us up for success both in the short and long term.
+From the outset, they made us feel as if we were their only client, their work was beyond tremendous and we believe sets us up for success both in the short and longer term.

 Vice President and Director of Intercollegiate Athletics